koba04/en.blog/content/posts/2016-10-05-220000-react-shallow-render-internals.md

 ↓
 NoopInternalComponent#mountCompnent
 :
-???
 ```

-Is it an infinity loop? take a look at `NoopInternalComponent`.
+Take a look at `NoopInternalComponent`.

 ### NoopInternalComponent